 Early morning heavy rain and the forecast of more to come sadly forced the postponement of the inaugural competition for the Sheila Barraclough Shield on Sunday September 22.

 Nevertheless a dozen or more of us gathered at the club and enjoyed a social morning in the company of Sheila’s husband Bernard.
 And when the rain cleared briefly four of us even managed a little tennis.

 The plan now is to hold the tournament next spring – probably on the early May bank holiday monday.

-The tournament, which is intended to be an annual event, has been initiated to mark the contribution to the club of Sheila Barraclough, who was not only a founding member of the tennis club in 1977, but continued playing social tennis until shortly before she went into residential care at Anley Nursing Home, where she died last year.
+The tournament is intended to be an annual event and has been initiated to mark the contribution to the club of Sheila Barraclough, who was not only a founding member of the tennis club in 1977, but continued playing social tennis until shortly before she went into residential care at Anley Nursing Home, where she died last year.

-Sheila’s contribution to the tennis club is also being commemorated with a new bench, provided by Sheila’s family, which is now sited by the entrance to the club house.
+Sheila’s contribution to the tennis club has also being commemorated with a new bench, provided by Sheila’s family, which is now sited by the entrance to the club house.